mdb1/mdb1.github.io/_posts/2023-05-13-the-definition-of-done.markdown

 ## Testing
 The screen is covered with UI tests, using the PageObject pattern, making its elements accessible for testing purposes.

-A quick win would be to add basic unit tests to the `OperationFormatter` methods.
+A quick win would be to add basic unit tests to the `OperationFormatter` computed properties.

 ---